-Students in the accelerated option must maintain a cumulative grade point average of 2.5.
+Students in the traditional option must maintain a cumulative grade point average of 2.5.
 A student who fails to meet the required grade point average may be granted probationary status to provide the opportunity to:

-- Improve scholastically. - Show evidence of the capacity to successfully complete the AMSN program.
+- Improve scholastically. - Show evidence of the capacity to successfully complete a baccalaureate degree in nursing.

-While on academic probation, the APG committee may restrict the number of credit hours and the kinds of courses that may be taken.
-The kinds of courses that may be taken while on probation may also be restricted.
+While on academic probation, the AP&G committee may restrict the number of credit hours and the kinds of courses that may be taken.
 The sanction of probationary status is invoked for a period of at least one full time semester and not more than two full time semesters.
 The Associate Dean will give students on academic probation written notification of their status in the nursing program.
 Probationary letters remain in the student's academic file.